babynewton/drew/README.md

 drew v0.2
 ====

+Drew is an implementation of DML language specification.

-Drew is a lightweight UI description language and its runner.
+DML is a lightweight UI description language.

 Why drew?
 ====

-Drew's concept is similar to QML.
+Drew's basic idea is similar to QML.

 However, drew has simpler grammar than QML, lighter than Javascript, and, much cheaper than QT.